Skip to main content Skip to navigation

 • regulatory and non-regulatory options, and doing nothing

-• opportunities for partnership approaches (e.g. with Māori, business, and non-government organisations)
+• opportunities for partnership approaches (e.g. with Māori, business, and non-governmental organisations)

 • explains why these are the options, why others have been excluded, and the consequences of these choices